okbob/plpgsql_lint/README.md

 ## Limits

-plpgsql_lint should to find all errors on really static code.
-When developer uses a some PLpgSQL's dynamic features like dynamic SQL or record data type, then a false alarms are possible.
-These alarms should be rare - in well written code - and then related function should be redesigned or plpgsql_lint should be disabled for this function.
+plpgsql_lint should find all errors on really static code.
+When developer uses some PLpgSQL's dynamic features like dynamic SQL or record data type, then false positives are possible.
+These should be rare - in well written code - and then the affected function should be redesigned or plpgsql_lint should be disabled for this function.